 Georgia is a 3-4 year old female Walker Hound.
-She will be coming into the program on 10 November 2017.
-If you would be interested in adopting her after she finishes in the prison dog program, please contact Beth Reedy or Kathi Draper at email@example.com for application information
+She arrived in the program on 10 November 2017.
+If you would be interested in adopting her after she finishes in the prison dog program, please contact Beth Reedy or Kathi Draper at firstname.lastname@example.org for application information

 Week 1.
 Georgia is a very reserved and timid dog.
 She is very friendly towards other dogs.
 In fact, her handler noted that other dogs are the only thing that allows her to come out of her shell (keep in mind she's only been in the program since the 10th of November).
 She is wary of people but will allow anyone to touch, rub or handle her.
 Her crate seems to be her only confort ("safe") zone.
 She doesn't want to be outside in the housing unit or outdoors unless there are other dogs out there with her.
 Right now she is very uncomfortable being alone outside to the point she won't even go potty.
 Noises scare her (as we've seen in many of the dogs that have come through the program).
 Right now everything is frightening to her.
 She is a sweet girl (smaller than what I thought she would be).
 It's going to take her some time to get used to her new surroundings.
 Having just entered the program, she is on "down" time, meaning she and her handler are getting used to each other and working on trust issues.
 The one thing that is very noticeable is she loves being with other dogs.
 We usually give the dogs 1-2 weeks just to settle into their new environment, get used to the continuous noise and activity before any training begins.
 Her handler did state she does very well walking on a leash.
 Given a few weeks, her true personality will begin to emerge and we'll get to know the real Georgia.